apache/struts-site/source/announce.md

   Skip to: <a href="announce-2015.html">Announcements - 2015</a>
 </p>

+#### 7 July 2016 - Struts 2.5.2 General Availability {#a20160707}

+The Apache Struts group is pleased to announce that Struts 2.5.2 is available as a "General Availability" release.
+The GA designation is our highest quality grade.

+Apache Struts 2 is an elegant, extensible framework for creating enterprise-ready Java web applications.
+The framework is designed to streamline the full development cycle, from building, to deploying, to maintaining applications over time.

+Struts 2.5.2 release contains several improvements just to mention few of them:

+ - SecurityMemberAccess exclude class design issue, see WW-4645
+ - Json deserialization does not work in 2.5.1, see WW-4650
+ - Negative number is considered an arithmetic expression, see WW-4651
+ - Wildcard redirect and path `/static/`, see WW-4656
+ - Upgrade commons-fileupload to the latest version, see WW-4648
+ - Cleans up logic in `StreamResult` and update docs, see WW-4655

+**All developers are strongly advised to perform this action.**

+The 2.5.x series of the Apache Struts framework has a minimum requirement of the following specification versions:
+Servlet API 2.4, JSP API 2.0, and Java 7.

+Should any issues arise with your use of any version of the Struts framework, please post your comments to the user list, and, if appropriate, file a tracking ticket.

+You can download this version from our [download](download.cgi#struts-ga) page.

+#### 7 July 2016 - Struts 2.3.30 General Availability {#a20160707-2}

+The Apache Struts group is pleased to announce that Struts 2.3.30 is available as a "General Availability" release.
+The GA designation is our highest quality grade.

+Apache Struts 2 is an elegant, extensible framework for creating enterprise-ready Java web applications.
+The framework is designed to streamline the full development cycle, from building, to deploying, to maintaining applications over time.

+This release contains several breaking changes and improvements just to mention few of them:

+ - Pre-evaluation of "name" attribute stopped working, see WW-4641
+ - Unable to retrieve `s:hidden` field values, see WW-4642
+ - SecurityMemberAccess exclude class design issue, see WW-4645
+ - Negative number is considered an arithmetic expression, see WW-4651
+ - Upgrade commons-fileupload to the latest version, see WW-4648

+**All developers are strongly advised to perform this action.**

+The 2.3.x series of the Apache Struts framework has a minimum requirement of the following specification versions:
+Servlet API 2.4, JSP API 2.0, and Java 6.

+Should any issues arise with your use of any version of the Struts framework, please post your comments to the user list, and, if appropriate, file a tracking ticket.

+You can download this version from our [download](download.cgi#struts-2330) page.

 #### 18 June 2016 - Struts 2.5.1 General Availability {#a20160618}

 The Apache Struts group is pleased to announce that Struts 2.5.1 is available as a "General Availability"